newatoms/guides/the-content-guide/readme.md

 > 94% is the growth that an article goes through if it has a relevant main image, compared to an article that has no image at all.

 Most important is that the images enriches the article in the sense that they serve the written piece.
 Apart from esthetics images should create a certain amount of context.
+So even though images are really important in any article, a image that makes no sense can be way worse than no image at all.
 A good mantra, with the addition of more multimedia in the back of our minds, is not "form follows content" but "content follows form".

 # Ending